John Burrell (poet): Career

-He was the author of a poetical description of the entry of Queen Anne (Anne of Denmark) into Edinburgh in 1590, titled The Discription of the Queenis Maiesties most honourable entry into the town of Edinburgh.
-According to Burel, performers with black masks or visards represented the "Moirs" of "the Inds" who lived in comparative ease and comfort by the golden mountain of "Synerdas".
-They had come to salute Scotland's new queen and offer to her service their "most willing minds".
+John Burrell, the poet, was the author of a poetical description of the entry of Queen Anne (Anne of Denmark) into Edinburgh in 1590, titled The Discription of the Queenis Maiesties most honourable entry into the town of Edinburgh.
+According to Burel, performers with wearing black masks or visards and paint represented the "Moirs of the Inds".
+They had come to salute Scotland's new queen and offer e their "most willing minds" to her service:Into the service of our Queene,Thay offert thair maist willing mynds,Thir ar the Moirs of quhom I mene,Quha dois inhabit in the Ynds;Leving thair land and dwelling place,For to do honour to hir Grace.